gijstemp/gijstemp/README.md

 <h2>Hello there!
 My name is Gijs Tempelman. 👋</h2>
 <p align="center">I'm currently a student pursuing my Master of Science degree in Business Analytics at the University of Rotterdam, the Netherlands :student:.
 At the moment I am writing my thesis on the optimization of buffer allocations in packaging lines using simulation and linear programming.
 I'm passionate about all things data related.
 I aspire to be a data scientist and have experience in areas of data analysis and machine learning :man_technologist:.
 </p>
-<p align="center"> Data, in my opinion, tells us more than simply numbers; it also helps us understand our users and their needs.
-I'm interested in data science because I want to see businesses use data to their advantage. </p>
+<p align="center"> Data, in my opinion, tells us more than simply numbers; it also helps us understand the world around us.
+I'm interested in data science because I believe it can be utilized for the greater good of society.
+Data science for social good has resulted in new and innovative approaches to topics such as education, poverty, health, human rights, the environment, and more.
+I would love to be able to contribute to that!   </p>
 <p align="center"><a href="https://www.linkedin.com/in/gijs-tempelman-640128217/"><img src="https://github.com/gijstemp/gijstemp/blob/main/linkedin.svg" height=25>
 </p>
 <hr>